psypdt/ZIS_C-_Summer_Course_2019/README.md

+## Potential inconveniences

+- I clicked the powerpoint here on the website and all I saw was: `(Sorry about that, but we can’t show files that are this big right now.)`.
+  - `Solution:` This is just a side effect of using Github, the powerpoint is there, just click on the `Download` button on the left and the powerpoint (`.pptx` file) will be downloaded.

 `Note:` This page will be updated over the next couple days.
 You will be able to access the presentations and any example code/ solutions that we construct during the course.